RustCrypto/utils/cpufeatures/README.md

 [![Project Chat][chat-image]][chat-link]
 [![Build Status][build-image]][build-link]

-Lightweight and efficient `no_std` compatible alternative to the `is_x86_feature_detected!` macro providing runtime CPU feature detection for x86/x86_64 and ARM64 CPUs.
+Lightweight and efficient runtime CPU feature detection for `aarch64` and `x86`/`x86_64` targets.

+Supports `no_std` as well as mobile targets including iOS and Android, providing an alternative to the `std`-dependent `is_x86_feature_detected!` macro.

 [Documentation][docs-link]

 ## Supported architectures

-### `aarch64`: Linux and macOS/M4 only
+### `aarch64`: Android, iOS, Linux, and macOS/M4 only

-Note: ARM64 does not support OS-independent feature detection
+Note: ARM64 does not support OS-independent feature detection, so support must be implemented on an OS-by-OS basis.

 Target features: